elbec-group/elbec.group/content/publications/en/exploring-pragmatic-competence-in-formal-communicative-contexts-the-case-of-thanking-by-native-and-non-native-speakers-of-greek.md

   learners’ familiarization with each situation.
 The study concludes by discussing some implications for L2 pedagogy.
 authors:
-  - Maria Andriá
+  - Maria Andria
 elbec_members_involved:
-  - Maria Andriá
+  - Maria Andria
 projects:
   - .
 ---